greggman/vertexshaderart/CHANGELIST.md

 ### 2015-11-01

+*   Added user info

+    Rather than fields for email, twitter, irc, etc it's just an open field with markup.
+If you can write GLSL you can probably figure it out

+*   Fixed music bug where going to a piece with music and then back before the music started would play the music in the background

+### 2015-11-01

 *   Added `vertexCount` input to shader

 *   Added Revision button for each piece with more than 1 revision on user's page